Djackson6/Docker-projects/Voting-App/README.md

 # 🚀 Voting App Deployment with Docker Compose

-This project demonstrates deploying an example voting application with Docker Compose.
+This project demonstrates deploying voting application with Docker Compose.
 The Compose file (compose.yaml) starts a vote frontend, a result frontend, a worker, Redis, and a Postgres database.

 ## Services overview